 During one infamous 1941 rally in Iowa, Lindbergh said, “The British and the Jewish races, for reasons which are not American, wish to involve us in the war… Their greatest danger to this country lies in their large ownership and influence in our motion pictures, our press, our radio, and our government.”

 This anti-Semitic sentiment was by no means echoed by the majority of committee members.
 In fact, Lindbergh’s speech was met with loud boos.
 And before long, the once-beloved pilot was decried in the press.

 “The voice is the voice of Lindbergh, but the words are the words of Hitler,” the San Francisco Chronicle wrote.
 And a New York Herald Tribune columnist declared, “I am absolutely certain that Lindbergh is pro-Nazi.”

 Within that dwindling populace, the America First Committee had to contend with the additional PR problem of being continuously associated with its most radical anti-Semitic members.
 And on top of all of that, the logic of the group’s founding principles began to look shaky.

 Avoiding the war was the safest option for protecting Americans, they had argued.
-But as Nazi Germany knocked out ally after ally, it became increasingly clear that the United States would never be able to defend itself should it ever have gotten to the point where it was facing Hitler alone.
+But as Nazi Germany knocked out ally after ally, it became increasingly clear that the United States would never be able to defend itself should it ever have gotten to the point where it was facing Adolf Hitler alone.

 Unwilling to bend to this increasingly obvious fact, the group lost nearly all of its moderate supporters and, along with them, its political leverage.

-“The period of democratic debate on the issue of entering the war is over,” the committee chair announced shortly after the attack. “(The committee) urges all of those who have followed its lead to give their full support to the war effort of the nation, until peace is attained.”
+“The period of democratic debate on the issue of entering the war is over,” the committee chair announced shortly after the attack. “[The committee] urges all of those who have followed its lead to give their full support to the war effort of the nation, until peace is attained.”

 Lindbergh was no exception.